 Students will choose the chair of their thesis committee subsequent to the successful completion of the preliminary examination and selection of a major advisor (at the end of the first year).
 The student’s major advisor cannot serve as chair of the thesis committee.
 The student together with the chair and major advisor will choose other members from the faculty of the school and at least one from outside the school who will serve on the thesis committee.

 Thesis committees must consist of at least five faculty members, and will meet with the student every six months, starting in September at the beginning of the student’s second year.
-The graduate program committee must approve the make-up of the thesis committee.
-The graduate program committee will fill vacancies as they arise or make replacements when necessary, with consideration given to student/advisor recommendations.
+The graduate program director must approve the make-up of the thesis committee.
+The graduate program director will fill vacancies as they arise or make replacements when necessary, with consideration given to student/advisor recommendations.

-In order to graduate, a student must satisfactorily complete the requirements described in A through H below as well as adhering to all requirements of the UCD Graduate School as defined in the Graduate Student Handbook.
+In order to graduate, a student must satisfactorily complete the requirements described in A through H below as well as adhering to all requirements of the CU Anschutz Graduate School as defined in the Graduate Student Handbook.

 A. Coursework and General Requirements